A virus is a smallest and ultramicroscopic particle discovered by Iwanowsky in 1892.

 c) Vegetative phase

-In this stage, the virus components formed get assembled to form new virus particles with DNA as their core and protein capsule surrounding it.
+In this stage, the virus components formed get assembled to form a new virus.

 d) Lytic phase:

-Here the virus particles thus formed initiate breakage of the bacterial cell and thus get liberated out of the cell.
+Here, the virus particles thus formed initiate breakage of the bacterial cell and get liberated from the cell.